robertorcosta/azure-docs.pt-br/articles/backup/configure-reports.md

 ## <a name="pinning-to-dashboard"></a>Fixando-se no painel

 Clique no ícone pin na parte superior de cada widget para fixar o widget no painel do portal Azure.
-Isso ajuda você a criar painéis personalizados medida para exibir as informações mais importantes que você precisa.
+Isso ajuda você a criar painéis personalizados sob medida para exibir as informações mais importantes que você precisa.

 ## <a name="cross-tenant-reports"></a>Relatórios de inquilinos cruzados